List of English-language placeholder names for people: J. Random Hacker

 Usage examples may be found in The Art of Unix Programming by Eric S. Raymond and Beginning Python, by Peter Norton et al. J. Random Hacker is the pen name of the author of a book about ease of malicious hacking, Adventures of a Wi-Fi Pirate.
 Also, jrandom was an anonymous main developer of I2P software.

 Joe Shmoe

-Joe Shmoe (also spelled Joe Schmoe and Joe Schmo; sometimes substituted as Joe Blow), meaning "Joe Anybody", or no one in particular, is a commonly used fictional name in American English.
+Joe Shmoe (also spelled Joe Schmoe and Joe Schmo; for which Joe Blow is sometimes substituted), meaning "Joe Anybody", or no one in particular, is a commonly used fictional name in American English.
 Adding a "Shm" to the beginning of a word is meant to diminish, negate, or dismiss an argument (for instance, "Rain, shmain, we've got a game to play").
 It can also indicate that the speaker is being ironic or sarcastic.
 This process was adapted in English from the use of the "schm" prefix in Yiddish to dismiss something; as in, "sale, schmale" (thus denying that the sale is worthwhile).
 While "schmo" ("schmoo", "schmoe") is thought by some linguists to be a clipping of Yiddish שמאָק "schmuck", that derivation is disputed.
 The earliest known use of the phrase is the 1940s.